Using the Hand in Hand Listening Tools in childcare settings.

 - Give clear guidelines for setting warm and effective limits

-A series of evening workshops will be facilitated by Louise Durrant, who is a certified instructor of Hand in Hand Parenting (you can read Louise’s story on the Hand in Hand website here) and is also Senior Practitioner at Secret Garden.
-Workshops will be for small groups, with opportunity for sharing, questions, and looking at specific situations.
+A series of evening workshops will be facilitated by Louise Durrant, a certified instructor of Hand in Hand Parenting (you can read Louise’s story on the Hand in Hand website here) who is also Training Facilitator at Secret Garden.
+The topic sessions will be limited to around 6 places so that we can work together in a small group, with plenty of opportunity to ask questions, reflect on individual practice and participate in listening support groups.

 In this session we will explore how to work through children’s separation difficulties using the Hand in Hand listening approach, and see how this can have a positive impact on the children’s levels of confidence and wellbeing.
-You’ll hear about how we’ve used this approach successfully at the Secret Garden: we love how the Hand in Hand approach to separation upsets can turn something difficult into something positive.
+Our focus will be on using the Hand in Hand tool of Staylistening as part of a step by step strategy for handling separation upsets.
+You’ll hear about how we’ve used this approach successfully at the Secret Garden: we love how the Hand in Hand approach to separation anxiety can turn something difficult into something positive.